Thank you for subscribing

 Crime related to addiction and substance use is not limited to adults in the justice system.
 78% of 10- to 17-year olds in the juvenile justice system are substance-involved.
 Among juvenile offenders, 44% meet clinical criteria for a drug or alcohol problem, as do more than half of juvenile offenders incarcerated in state prisons and local jails.

-The National Center on Addiction and Substance Abuse has documented the profound link between substance use and crime in 3 national research studies of America’s justice system: Behind Bars; Behind Bars II: Substance Abuse and America’s Prison Population; and Criminal Neglect: Substance Abuse, Juvenile Justice and the Children Left Behind, and has documented the enormous return on investment possible from providing addiction treatment.
+Center on Addiction has documented the profound link between substance use and crime in 3 national research studies of America’s justice system: Behind Bars; Behind Bars II: Substance Abuse and America’s Prison Population; and Criminal Neglect: Substance Abuse, Juvenile Justice and the Children Left Behind, and has documented the enormous return on investment possible from providing addiction treatment.
 If all inmates who needed treatment and after care received such services and a mere 10% remained substance free, crime free and employed, our nation would reap an economic benefit of more than $90,000 per year for each of these inmates.

 To reduce the number of substance-involved offenders, the justice systems must employ trained health care professionals to screen and treat offenders using evidence-based medications/therapies and provide care for co-occurring health (including mental health) conditions.
 Addiction treatment for inmates must be medically managed, and corrections-based treatment programs and providers should be required to be accredited.
 We must also expand the use of treatment-based alternatives to incarceration and assure that individuals with addiction facing release and re-entry receive appropriate post-release treatment, disease management and support services.